Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Applications of Multi-modal Machine Learning

 \subsubsection{Multi-modal Regression}

-Because of the complex nature of regression tasks, multi-modal information can be extremely important in increasing the accuracy and effectiveness of the models.
-Most works focus on proposing more effective multi-modal information fusion schemes to facilitate the downstream regression heads.
-For example, Song et al.~\cite{Song2023ATTENTION-ENHANCEDEVALUATIONS} proposed an MMML model to predict design metrics using design sketches and text descriptions.
-The visual and semantic embeddings are fused and aligned through a symmetric cross-modal attention mechanism.
-Similarly, Yuan et al.~\cite{Yuan2022LeveragingModel} employed an attention mechanism to fuse image and text descriptions to predict customer evaluation scores.
-Besides incorporating multi-modal data such as images and texts, other works improve the state-of-the-art methods by allowing for even more modalities.
-For example, Pakdamanian et al. introduced an architecture named DeepTake~\cite{deeptake} for the novel task of driver takeover prediction.
-Specifically, they aimed to predict the intention, time, and quality of human driver takeover in an autonomous vehicle based on multi-modal information such as vehicle states, non-driving related tasks, biometrics, and pre-driving survey.
-The number of modalities present in this work is significantly higher than that in other tasks, making it both challenging and novel.
-The proposed method features modality-specific preprocessing and feature extraction methods.
-Then, the multi-modal representations are fused and used by an MLP to produce the final predictions.
+MMML can greatly enhance the precision and efficiency of complex regression tasks.
+Various works concentrate on devising superior fusion schemes for multi-modal data, aiding downstream regression tasks.
+For instance, Song et al. proposed an MMML model, fusing visual and semantic embeddings via a symmetric cross-modal attention mechanism, to predict design metrics using sketches and text descriptions~\cite{Song2023ATTENTION-ENHANCEDEVALUATIONS}.
+Similarly, Yuan et al. used an attention mechanism to fuse image and text descriptions for predicting customer evaluation scores~\cite{Yuan2022LeveragingModel}.
+Other works incorporate additional modalities for improvement.
+DeepTake, a novel architecture for driver takeover prediction in autonomous vehicles, stands out~\cite{deeptake}.
+It predicts the intention, timing, and quality of human takeover based on various data types such as vehicle states, non-driving tasks, biometrics, and pre-driving survey.
+This work is challenging and novel due to the increased number of modalities involved.